tswilliamson/nesizm/README.md

 ## Install

-Copy the nesizm.g3a file to your Casio Prizm calculator's root path when linked via USB.
+Copy the nesizm.g3a file (or nesizm_cg10.g3a if you have an FX-CG10) to your Casio Prizm calculator's root path when linked via USB.
 NES roms (.nes) also should go inside of the root directory.
 The filenames for these files should be simple and less than 12 characters, such as MyGame.nes.
 The emulator does not support the NES 2.0 ROM format, so stick with old style roms for now.

 ## Usage